SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 >
 > 10.4.2 Redistributive impact of fiscal policy

-This target is interpreted to cover research about
+This target is interpreted to cover research about existing or new social and economic policy practices that reduce inequalities.

 ```py
 TS=